mohamey/distro-file-system/README.md

 * ~~Fileservers should find out their own ip for use by Directory server~~ (Directory Server gets fileserver ip & port from request details)
 * ~~Directory server should ensure duplicate files have the same timestamp as primary on entry~~
 * ~~Lock should be acquired before client can edit cached copy of file~~
+* Lock should be acquired before client can perform a PUT operation